Zen-Nightshade/Covid-19-Data-Analysis/README.md

 ## Repository Structure

-- `notebooks/` – All our Jupyter Notebooks with code, plots, and explanations.
+- `Visualization/` – The first part of the project.
+Contains notebooks and code for visualizing the COVID-19 data, including graphs, plots, and general exploratory analysis.
+The relevant datasets for visualization are included in this folder.
-- `data/` – (If present) The datasets we used.
+- `Estimations/` – The second part of the project.
+This folder contains statistical estimations and analyses done on the data, applying various statistical methods.
+Datasets used for estimation are included here.
 - `README.md` – You’re reading it!

 ## Getting Started